- Home

 Discussing your options

-If you didn’t have an opportunity to discuss your options before starting treatment, you can still consider your fertility later, but there may not be as many choices available.
-For more on this, see Female options after cancer treatment.
+If you didn’t have an opportunity to discuss your options before starting cancer treatment, you can still consider your fertility later, but there may not be as many options available.

 Wait and see